YKTV8/YKTV8/README.md

 # YKTV8 Overview
-This is an overiew of the Engineer/Developer/Programmer.
-I am a Fullstack Software Engineer from Washington State.
+ Let me provide you with a glimpse into the role of an Engineer/Developer/Programmer.
+I proudly hail from Washington State and specialize as a Fullstack Software Engineer.
+I possess a strong and unwavering commitment to delivering technical solutions to local small business owners.
+In my role as their primary software solution provider, I am dedicated to ensuring that they remain well-informed and up-to-date with the latest technology trends, allowing them to concentrate on their core business activities.

-* With my veristaly knowledge in insurance for contractors, I develop web applications for their needs.
+* Utilizing my extensive expertise within the insurance sector for contractors, I create web applications tailored to meet their specific requirements.

-*
-* In my free time, I volunteer time with a local non-profit organization for youth sports for their web application.
+* During my spare hours, I dedicate my time to volunteering with a local nonprofit organization that serves youth sports by working on their web application.

-*

 ### :hammer_and_wrench: Languages and Tools: